OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_Paper_Detection.md

   def conclusion(_myops)
     show do
       title 'Thank you!'
-      note 'Thank you for all your hard work.' end end
+      note 'Thank you for your hard work.' end end